3 Variable Lists

 A common technique in previous versions of Stata was to define a global containing a list of variables to be used later in the document.
 For example, you might see something like this at the top of a Do file:

-then further down the document something like
+global predictors x1 x2 x3 x4then further down the document something like

 regress y $predictors

-command (variable list).
-It works similarly to the use of globals: lists of variables are defined, then later reference via the $name
+logit z $predictorsIn Stata 16, Stata has formalized this concept with the addition of the vl command (variable list).
+It works similarly to the use of globals: lists of variables are defined, then later reference via the $name syntax.
+However, using vl has the benefits of improved organization, customizations unique to variable lists, error checking, and overall convenience.

 3.1 Initialization of Variable Lists